MartinBulla/ruff_sperm_v2/README.md

 ### **Overview**

 Contains data collection and preregistration protocols, recordings and pictures of sperm to measure sperm motility and  morphology in the three ruff morphs, meta-data on individual males, raw data and computer code to generate outputs of the analysis for the paper ([preprint]()).

-Please, when using this content cite the [preprint]() and this repository.
+When using this content **PLEASE CITE** the [paper]() and [this repository](https://github.com/MartinBulla/ruff_sperm_v2).

 ### **Files & Folders**
 [Supplement](https://nbviewer.org/github/MartinBulla/ruff_sperm_v2/blob/main/Supplement.pdf): pdf with supplementary methods, figures and tables